0xDEADFED5/xtermia/README.md

 ### Installation
 Back up your existing game folder.
 Copy this entire folder structure to your Evennia "mygame" game folder.
-NOTE: This will overwrite your current game's default_cmdsets.py!

 Add this line to your mygame/server/conf/settings.py: